openfga/cli/README.md

 * `--store-id`: Specifies the store to export
 * `--output-file`: The file to output the store to (optional, writes to the terminal if omitted)
 * `--model-id`: Specifies the model to export (optional, exports the latest model if omitted)
-* `--max-tuples`: Specifies the max number of tuples to include in the output (option, defaults to 100)
+* `--max-tuples`: Specifies the max number of tuples to include in the output (optional, defaults to 100)

 ###### Example
 `fga store export --store-id=01H0H015178Y2V4CX10C2KGHF4`